Robert Schaberl - (DE)ZENTRAL

 Schaberl's rarely completely monochrome ‚central forms‘ appear in paintings, photographs, and works on paper.
 They extend the spectrum of an art of perception that unfolds its magic precisely in the deviation from a central point.
 The color-shifting images change their appearance depending on the perspective of the viewer.
 They overcome a supposed anachronism in their complex multi-layered aesthetic experience.
 Opposing the everyday overkill of information, the accelerated flow of images and conceptual discourses on art, they escape contemporary fashions and new technologies.
 Robert Schaberl's aesthetics of ‚central forms‘ is sensually overwhelming, training the sensibility of optical exegesis beyond retinal art.

-© Angela Stief 2016, Chief Curator Albertina Modern Museum ( Vienna)
+© Angela Stief 2016, Director Albertina Modern Museum ( Vienna)